Your blog

 Ask me first shows you a draft in the publish modal before anything goes out.
 You can read it, edit it, or skip it per article.

-Discord is always automatic — webhooks don't have an approval step.
+Discord and the generic Webhook channel are always automatic β€” they don't have an approval step.

 Post message